ethereum/web3.py/docs/web3.main.rst

 .. py:method:: Web3.batch_requests()

-    The JSON-RPC API allows for batch requests, meaning you can send a single request that contains an array of RPC commands.
+    The JSON-RPC API allows for batch requests, meaning you can send a single request that contains an array of request objects.
 Generally, this may be useful when you want to limit the number of requests you send to a node.

     You have can choose to build a batch of requests within or outside of a context manager: